itspriddle/josh.fail/_posts/2019/2019-10-30-useful-git-configs-and-aliases.markdown

   pretty = format:%C(red)%h%Creset%C(yellow)%d%Creset %C(magenta)%an%Creset: %s %C(green)(%ar)%Creset
 ```

-For `git log`, shit shows commits on a single line with only the most useful
+For `git log`, git shows commits on a single line with only the most useful
 information I need

 I often use `git show --format=fuller [sha]` to see the _full_ details of a